AlasGou/Software-Development-Quick-Tutorials/Domain-Driven-Design/Introduction.md

 ```

 This demonstrates how the use of application services can be used
-to allow the domain to be changed, without breaking the applications
+to allow the domain to change, without breaking the applications
 interacting with the domain.

-## DDD Anti-Patterns

 ## Tutorial